 - Azalea japonica can resist freezing temperatures down to around -4° to 5°F (-15 to 20°C).

-When grown indoors, Azalea japonica helps purify your indoor air from ammonia, a common smell that arises from house-cleaning products and pet urine.
+When grown indoors, Azalea japonica helps purify indoor air from ammonia.
+It’s that unpleasant smell from house-cleaning products and pet urine.

 Smart tip about Azalea japonica, the Japanese azalea